mebusy/notes/dev_notes/AI_CS188_ML_NaiveBayes.md

         - Each position is identically distributed
         - All positions share the same conditional probs P(W|Y)
         - Why make this assumption?
+            - e.g. for the purposes of detecting spam versus ham, it doesn't really matter whether a word occurs at position 23 or 24.
     - Called “bag-of-words” because model is insensitive to word order or reordering
+        - and that means for a naive bayes model for text, the only thing you actually have to learn is for each class, what is the histogram of works.
+What is the probability distribution of words in that class?

 <h2 id="6b03991376723e26480509d0419c1d80"></h2>